 Designed to increase the use of renewable heat technologies amongst businesses, it offers payments to businesses for each kWh of heat generated using low-carbon technologies.

 For more information, be sure to read our guide to the various business energy environmental schemes.

 While an energy contract can increase savings and provide a better service, making the right decision is important, so there are a few things to be aware of before committing.

 For a start, you can’t switch mid-contract so getting it right first time is essential.
 If you want to switch, you’ll have to wait for the contract to end before opting for others.

 Additionally, the cheapest energy deal doesn’t always mean it’ll be the best.
 A low price might be attractive, but things like service and reliability may be more important.
 Make sure you do your research when finding a supplier and assess what is most important for your business.

 Be sure to check the renewal period, too.
 This is one of the first things you should do when a new business contract starts.
 Make a note of the renewal period; if you end up missing this window, your supply could be rolled on to expensive out-of-contract rates.

-For more of the latest news, articles and features from SEFE Energy, visit our blog and newsfeed.
+For more of the latest news, articles and features from SEFE Energy, visit our insights and resources.
 Alternatively, visit the homepage to find out more about our business energy solutions, or call us on 0161 837 3395.